 Links to other websites

 We usually have to disclose the complainant’s identity to whomever the complaint is about.
 This is inevitable where, for example, the accuracy of a person’s record is in dispute.
-If a complainant doesn’t want information identifying him or her to be disclosed, we will try to respect that.
-However, it may not be possible to handle a complaint on an anonymous basis.
+If a complainant doesn’t want information identifying them to be disclosed, we will try to respect that.
+However, it may not always be possible to handle a complaint on an anonymous basis.

 Head of Service